jeev20/OpenAI-Streamlit-WebApp/readme.md

 ## Hosting with OpenVPN

 I host this app on a raspberrypi 4 which I run 24x7.
 It is hardwired to my Asus router.
 I use local execution approach, but in hindsight using docker with mapped drives to my NAS could have been a more elegant solution.
 I could have also used the docker dameon to run the container on reboot and avoided the crontab task.
-May be in the future.
+You can modify the docker-compose.yml to get this working as you wish.

 By default this implementation will only be accessible on your network where the raspberrypi / server is connected.
 But that is not good enough.